frostedechoes/canneddragons/Micro/Tempted to Comments.md

-I'm tempted to post somethign extremely provacative (but not so provacative that Jean would have to protect the M.b. community guidelines) to test webmentions on the blog.
+I'm tempted to post something extremely provacative (but not so provacative that Jean would have to protect the M.b. community guidelines) to test webmentions on the blog.